 Most highways see plenty of traffic through the summer month and people will help if you break down.
-But it is a big hassle and interferes with your Canada trip plan.
+Still, breakdowns are a big hassle and interfere with your travel plans.

 Make sure your vehicle is reliable and carry a least one good spare tire.
 Learn how to change it, and check it before you leave for the trip.

-I suggest to join a drivers’ clubs such as CAA, to reduce the stress of possible breakdowns.
+I suggest joining drivers’ clubs such as CAA, to reduce the stress of possible breakdowns.

-Driving at dusk and dawn is especially risky.
-That’s when the wildlife is out and you have to watch out for deer, moose, bear etc. There might be cattle on the road in some parts of the country, or wild horses.
+- Driving at dusk and dawn is especially risky.
+That’s when the wildlife is out and you have to watch out for deer, moose, bears, and others.
+There might be cattle on the road in some parts of the country, or wild horses.

-Some roads are only open during the summer month.
-Between November and April highways might be closed because of avalanches.
-Always find out at local gas stations or road houses about road conditions before you leave.
+- Some roads are only open during the summer months.
+Between November and April, highways might be closed because of avalanches.
+Always find out at local gas stations or roadhouses about road conditions before you leave.

-Always drive according to the conditions to be safe on your Canada trip.
+- Always drive according to the conditions to be safe during your Canada road trip.